 - I talk about it more in this post: link

 So that’s pretty much it.
 I think deciding to take a gap year depends on the person.
-I know some of us want to be done with school by a certain age, which is fine, but medical school isn’t going anywhere.
-The average age of medical school matriculants is 24 years old, that being said, there are plenty of people who are taking their time and I’m sure they’re all doing just fine.
+I know some of us want to be done with school at a certain age, which is fine, but medical school isn’t going anywhere.
+The average age of medical school matriculants is 24 years old.
+That being said, there are plenty of people who are taking their time.
+I’m sure they’re all doing just fine.
 But still, if you think you can sail smoothly into medical school right after college then, by all means, do it.
-At the end of the day, this is your journey so make whatever decision feels right for you.
+At the end of the day, this is your journey.